 Pioneer Square is south of downtown Seattle’s central business district.
-As the oldest neighborhood in the city, Pioneer Square seamlessly combines contemporary life with Seattle’s rich history.
+As the oldest neighbourhood in the city, Pioneer Square seamlessly combines contemporary life with Seattle’s rich history.

-It boasts classic architecture, cobblestone streets, and oozes historic charm around every turn.
+It boasts classic architecture and cobblestone streets, and it oozes historic charm around every turn.

 Pioneer Square is also an area bursting with fun and excitement.
 This small downtown district is flush with wild clubs, lively bars and bustling pubs and cafes.
 Whether you’re looking for an all-night party or just a few cocktails with friends, Pioneer Square is our recommendation for where to stay in Seattle for a great night out.

-Best Airbnb in Pioneer Square: Comfy Pioneer Square Loft
+Best Airbnb in Pioneer Square: Modern Condo with pool

-Sleeping up to six guests, this waterfront apartment is perfect for couples, groups, and digital nomads.
-The flat is fully equipped with modern amenities, and guests also have access to a rooftop terrace.
+This waterfront apartment is perfect for couples and digital nomads.
+The flat is fully equipped with modern amenities, and guests also have access to a pool and hot tub.
 It’s quiet despite being close to everything, so you’ll be able to fully relax.